Sabahna/kbz_pay/HowTo.md

 `If you know Swift, you can also convert Objective-C code to Swift by using` [converter](https://okaxaki.github.io/objc2swift/demo.html)

-**`If your Vendor Framework is writing with Objective-C and your plugin of language is Swift, some methods and names are overrided and renamed because of Swift Compiler.`
+**`If your Vendor Framework is written by Objective-C and your plugin of language is Swift, some methods and names are overrided and renamed because of Swift Compiler.`
 You should learn about `Swift Style Guide`**

 [Ref-SwiftCompiler](https://stackoverflow.com/a/40164599/19999522)